 You’ll need cotton balls.
 Choose a volunteer to stand in the middle of the room with hands cupped together.
 Next, have the other children form a line.
 Give each person in line one cotton ball, then place the rest of the cotton balls on the floor at the end of the line.

 Say: Let’s see how many cotton balls our volunteer can hold.
 When I say “go,” take turns carefully placing a cotton ball in (name)’s hands.
 Then return to the end of the line and get another cotton ball.
 We’ll keep stacking cotton balls until one finally falls.
 Remember, we need to do this very carefully because we need to balance as many cotton balls as we can in our volunteer’s hands.

 When children are ready, say “go!” and let the activity begin.
 Keep a running count of how many cotton balls are balanced in the volunteer’s hands.
 When a cotton ball falls, the game is over.
 Thank your volunteer and announce the total number of cotton balls balanced.
 Then say: You all did a great job!
 Give yourselves a round of applause before we get back to our lesson.

-Game Books: Wiggle Tamers Fidget Busters
+Free Books: Wiggle Tamers Fidget Busters

-The game above comes from Jolene’s Wiggle Tamers.
+The game above comes from Jolene's Wiggle Tamers.
 This book, along with its predecessor Fidget Busters (Group, 1992), is filled with fun and easy games for a range of ages.
 Most of the games are for children – but with some creative adaptation, some games would be a hit with youth.
-You can download these books for free – see below!
-Also, Building Faith will be posting more excerpted games from these two terrific resources.
+You can download these books for free - see below!

 About the Author